amalone341/amalone341.github.io/_posts/2025-10-04-Thinking-About-Time-To-X-Metrics.md

 ##### TTD Case 3

 A machine is infected with a piece of malware that the EPP does not find.
 In a threat hunt performed by the security team, logs in the SIEM are found that could indicate a compromise.
-These logs are then sent to a CIRT team who declares an incident. *All security incidents where a person is the reason the investigation starts.*
+These logs are then sent to a IR team who declares an incident. *All security incidents where a person is the reason the investigation starts.*

 Here the time to detect relies on humans coming across the activity.
 This time will have the most variation and like example 2 can range from minutes to months.